-If you have received a letter warning you that your student loans are in default and threatening garnishment of your wages, or if your employer is already garnishing your wages, you should review your options carefully.
-You can challenge a student loan wage garnishment based on:
+If you've received a letter warning you that your student loans are in default and threatening garnishment of your wages, or if your employer is already garnishing your wages, you should review your options carefully.
+You might be able to challenge the student loan wage garnishment.

 The earlier you address a student loan wage garnishment, the more likely you will be successful in reducing or stopping the garnishment.
 This article addresses the rules for garnishment of federal student loan debts.
 The rules for private student loans are different.

-Garnishment cannot happen unless you are in default on your student loans.
-Default for most federal student loans is defined as failure to make a payment for 270 days.
-Default for your particular loan may be different—you can find out your loan's default rules by reading the promissory note that you signed when you took out your loan.
+Garnishment can't happen unless you are in default on your student loans.
+"Default" for most federal student loans is defined as failure to make a payment for 270 days.
+Default for your particular loan might be different—you can find out your loan's default rules by reading the promissory note that you signed when you took out your loan.

 Your loan servicer is required to give you 30-days' notice before garnishing your wages.
 The Notice of Intent to Garnish must include the following information about your rights:

 Read the notice carefully.
 If garnishment occurred less than 30 days after the date of the notice, or if the notice does not contain the required information, that is a reason to request a hearing.
 If the servicer used improper procedures, the servicer will have to start over with the correct procedures.

 Find detailed information on dealing with student loan debt in Solve Your Money Troubles.

 If you request a hearing within 30 days after the date of the Notice of Intent to Garnish, the garnishment is put on hold.
 (For some types of federal student loans, you must request a hearing within 15 days.
 The relevant time period should be in the garnishment notice.)
 If 30 days have already passed, the garnishment will proceed.
 However, you can still request a hearing, and the garnishment will end if you win your hearing.